devicetree-org/devicetree-specification/source/introduction.rst

    AMP
        Asymmetric Multiprocessing.
 Computer available CPUs are partitioned into groups, each running a distinct operating system image.
-The CPUs may or not may not identical.
+The CPUs may or may not be identical.

    boot CPU
        The first CPU which a boot program directs to a client program’s